MicrosoftDocs/fabric-docs/docs/onelake/onelake-shared-access-signature-overview.md

 ## Managing OneLake SAS

 Two settings in your Fabric tenant manage the use of OneLake SASs.
 The first is a tenant-level setting, **Use short-lived user-delegated SAS tokens**, which manages the generation of user delegation keys.
-Becaause user delegation keys are generated at the tenant-level, they are controlled by a tenant setting.
+Because user delegation keys are generated at the tenant-level, they're controlled by a tenant setting.
 This setting is turned on by default, since these user delegation keys have equivalent permissions to the Microsoft Entra identity requesting them and are always short-lived.

-[!NOTE]
+> [!NOTE]
-Turning this feature off will prevent all workspaces from making use of OneLake SASs, as all users will be unable to generate user delegation keys.
+> Turning this feature off will prevent all workspaces from making use of OneLake SASs, as all users will be unable to generate user delegation keys.

 The second setting is a delegated workspace setting, **Authenticate with OneLake user-delegated SAS tokens**, which controls whether a workspace accepts a OneLake SAS.
 This setting is turned off by default and can be turned on by a workspace admin who wants to allow authentication with a OneLake SAS in their workspace.
 A tenant admin can turn this setting on for all workspaces via the tenant setting, or leave it to workspace admins to turn on.